-📵 1 René Brunelle Provincial Park 🔎 📵 2 Young Bull Moose 🔎 3 Missinaibi River 🔎 4 Moonbeam Travel Information Centre is an amalgamation of remote mining and forestry towns including Longlac, Geraldton and Beardmore running along Hwy#11.
-Prevalence of fur trade history and landmarks north of Lake Superior.
-Hike the 8 km Lake Nipigon Shoreline Trail to two viewing platforms overlooking the lake.
-Poplar Lodge Park is a full-service municipal campground on the lake.
+💿 1 René Brunelle Provincial Park  💿 2 Young Bull Moose 👘 3 Missinaibi River 👘 4 Moonbeam Travel Information Centre is an amalgamation of remote mining and forestry towns including Longlac, Geraldton, Beardmore running along Hwy #11.
+The vast region, lying between the Canadian Shield and south of the Jame Bay Lowlands, has been dubbed The Ring of Fire in anticipation that the district will yield large deposits of precious metals.
+Hike the 8 km Lake Nipigon Shoreline Trail to two viewing platforms overlooking Lake Nipigon.
+Poplar Lodge Park is a full service municipal campground locate off Hwy #580 on the lake.